bpj/bpj-new-pandoc-scripts/README.md

 You can read [documentation][doc] for the scripts in (Pandoc/GitHub) Markdown format.
 The `.pl` files generally contain the same documentation in POD format.

-There is a [separate file][installation] with installation instructions and some info for those who are new to Perl and/or to Pandoc JSON-based filters.
+There is a separate file with [installation instructions][installation] and some info for those who are new to Perl and/or to Pandoc JSON-based filters.

 [Pandoc]: http://pandoc.org